TimRabus/SQL_Walmart_Data_Analysis/README.md

       - Building a database, creating tables, and inserting data.
       - Handling `NULL` or missing values by setting constraints like `NOT NULL` during table creation.
       - Verifying that no `NULL` values exist in the dataset.
+   The SQL queries used for the Data Wrangling step can be found in the `Data_Wrangling.sql` file.

 2. **Feature Engineering**:
    New columns are created from existing data to provide deeper insights:
       - `time_of_day`: Categorizes transactions into Morning, Afternoon, or Evening, revealing sales trends throughout the day.
       - `day_name`: Extracts the day of the week (e.g., Mon, Tue), helping identify the busiest days for each branch.
       - `month_name`: Extracts the month (e.g., Jan, Feb) to determine which months drive the highest sales and profit.
-   The SQL queries used for the Feature Engineering step can be found in the Feature Engineering.sql file.
+   The SQL queries used for the Feature Engineering step can be found in the `Feature_Engineering.sql` file.